drndr/multilabel-text-clf/Transformers/README.md

 ## Running experiments

 The scripts `bert_model_multi_label.py` and `distilbert_model_multi_label.py` are the main entry point for running an experiment.
-Variables at the begining of the scripts should be set accordingly to datasets and label number.
+Variables at the beginning of the scripts should be set accordingly to datasets and label number.

 ## References